pappukr4444/2025_IITM_Winter_School_HandsOn/README.md

 ---

-# 🧪 First Node.js Program — "Hello, World"
+# 🧪 Write First Node.js Program — "Hello, World"

 In this exercise, you will: